 Being an indeterminate variety, the Better Boy tomato plant will produce tomatoes all season long.
 In fact, the green tomatoes can be picked when the first frost is expected and allowed to ripen in a cool place in a brown paper bag.
 You really don’t want to let a single one of these juicy fruits go to waste.
 Determinate varieties, on the other hand, will form blossoms and then fruit, all at one time, and then quit producing.
 These varieties are most popular with people wanting to make tomato pastes, sauces, salsas, stewed tomatoes, etc. for canning.
 You can pretty much determine when the crop will be ready to harvest and process.
 Most serious gardeners will plant both the determinate and indeterminate varieties.

 One or two plants will produce more than enough tomatoes for a family of 4, maybe allowing you to give away a few too.
 Plan accordingly.
-One of the biggest mistakes someone growing tomatoes for the first time will makeplanting way too many plants, which means some going to waste (which is a shame), the creation of more and more creative ways to use tomatoes, your first efforts at home canning, or really happy neighbors and coworkers who receive the extra tomatoes your family is tired of seeing by now.
+One of the biggest mistakes someone growing tomatoes for the first time will be planting way too many plants, which means some going to waste (which is a shame), the creation of more and more creative ways to use tomatoes, your first efforts at home canning, or really happy neighbors and coworkers who receive the extra tomatoes your family is tired of seeing by now.
 The other by-product of over planting is frustration.

 Better Boys are meaty and have a superb flavor.
 They are large enough to make great sandwich slices and their smooth, red skin is a joy to see hanging from the branches.
 Most Better Boy tomatoes weigh in at around 8 to 12-ounces, sometimes more and tend to have fewer problems when it comes to cracking and splitting.

-You can grow Better Boys just as you would any other tomato plant, but definitely be sure to provide support for this precious plant.
+You can grow Better Boys just as you would any other tomato plant, but definitely be sure to provide supports for this precious plant.
 You don’t want these tomatoes hanging on the ground to be easy prey to critters or insects; their size and weight make that a real possibility.

 We are quite sure that you will be just as enamored of the Better Boy tomato as are most tomato lovers!
 Enjoy!